mjrichards21/cs457-connect-four/README.md

 This is a simple Connect 4 game implemented using Python and sockets.

 **New This Sprint**
-1. **Multiple games** Server can run multiple games with different clients without them interfering with eachother
+1. **Multiple games** Server can run multiple games with different clients without them interfering with each other
 2. **End game state** Server tells client if they won then disconnects the players

 **How to run:**